 Smooth navigation also allows search engine bots to easily map a website, specifically how one page relates to another.
 Optimizing navigation will improve everyone’s experience, including yours.

+Another one of the SEO mistakes to avoid is failing to use 301 redirects.
 Any time content is moved from one URL to another, search engines treat that content as if it’s a completely new page with no ranking history whatsoever.
 That is, unless the original page makes a 301 or 302 redirect.
 A 301 redirect permanently transfers the “link juice” (ranking power) to the redirected page.
 A 302 redirect, on the other hand, is temporary and signals that the content will at some point return to its original location.

 Some website owners put off setting up 301 redirects because it can be time-consuming when a site has hundreds or even thousands of pages.
 Taking the time to set up redirects is absolutely essential, however, because if pages fail to redirect, search engines may treat them as “vanishing pages,” and thus penalize your website.
 That means you forfeit backlinks and authority that were previously established for the old URL, not something you want to do.